br3ndonland/R-proteomics-Nrf1/README.md

 What gets me out of bed in the morning is the **power of science to teach us about the world**.
 It's the most evidence-based thing we have.
 We use theory and experiment to generate new knowledge.

-In science, reproducibility is when different scientists can do the same experiment and get results that agree. **Our current scientific practices do not promote or reward reproducibility**.
+In science, reproducibility occurs when different scientists do the same experiment and get results that agree. **Our current scientific practices do not promote or reward reproducibility**.
 As a result, the scientific community is experiencing a **reproducibility crisis**, in which the discoveries that we publish can't be reproduced by multiple labs, or even repeated within the same lab by the same person, in some instances.
 This is not authentic knowledge.

-This is deeply troubling to me.
+The reproducibility crisis is troubling to me.
 During my postdoc in a large molecular biology lab, I saw the reproducibility crisis unfold, both in the scientific literature and among my colleagues.
 Even more striking than the crisis itself was the lack of an insightful solution.
 Rather than transition into an academic position and complain about this for the next forty years, I decided to do something about it.
 I started building my computational skills, focusing on web development, and I plan to build tools to alleviate some aspects of the reproducibility crisis.

 **Documentation is the *sine qua non* of reproducibility.** How can we hope to reproduce experiments if we don't know how they were done?
-Documentation must start at the beginning.
-Reproducible data analysis must be preceded by reproducible experimental practices.
+Documentation must start at the beginning, with reproducible data analysis being preceded by reproducible experimental practices.
 No statistical adjustment can make up for lack of detailed metadata collected at the time the experiment is performed.
 Clear, annotated raw data should be provided, and data analyses should clearly describe each action taken from raw data to final analysis.

 This repository is a practical example of reproducible scientific data analysis.
 I have attempted to provide, to the greatest extent possible on GitHub, a complete documentation of the methods that led to the results presented.
 It's not perfect.
 There's definitely more I could do, but it's important practice for me and for science.